jamesfmackenzie/chocolatekeen/README.md

 1. Install DevKitPro for GBA

 Build steps:
-1. DEVKITPRO=/path/to/devkitpro DEVKITARM=/path/to/devkitpro/devkitarm make EPISODE=X (X = 1,2 or 3).
+1. DEVKITPRO=/path/to/devkitpro DEVKITARM=/path/to/devkitpro/devkitarm make EPISODE=X (X = 1, 2 or 3).
 2. Now you have a .gba ROM.
-You can flash this to a GBA cartridge or run in an emulator (VisualBoyAdvande-m or mGBA are tested).
+You can flash this to a GBA cartridge or run in an emulator (VisualBoyAdvance-m and mGBA are tested).

 ### PlayStation Vita (VitaSDK)
 The repository includes a VitaSDK target in `build/vita`.
 It builds a `.vpk` that packages the executable and bundled Episode One `GAMEDATA`.